liangjiandeng/CDIF/README.md

-## [A New Context-Aware Details Injection Fidelity with Adaptive Coefficients Estimation for Variational Pansharpening]
+# [A New Context-Aware Details Injection Fidelity with Adaptive Coefficients Estimation for Variational Pansharpening, TGRS, 2022]

 **Homepage:** https://liangjiandeng.github.io/